Darjeeling West Bengal, India Travel Guide

 Food prepared according to kashrut is generally not present.

-Ask your hotel for recommendations for places that cater to your needs.
+Check with your accommodation for recommendations for spots that cater to your needs.

 Some local homestays or tour operators may present informal cooking experiences, like momo-making workshops.

-Local craft workshops, like traditional painting or weaving, are less common but might be available on inquiry.
+Local handicraft classes, like traditional painting or weaving, are less common but could be an option on inquiry.

 Formal language learning for short-term visitors is not commonly available.